pryv/open-pryv.io/WORK-FULL-MONGO.md

 - [x] [userAccountStorage](https://github.com/pryv/open-pryv.io/full-mongo/master/components/storage/src/userAccountStorage.js) contains password and password history

 Task is completed when a script to migrate is provided and settings to activate.

+### Move Attachments to an online storage

+- [ ] GridFS
+- [ ] S3

+### (Optional) Put all config in MongoDB

+- For docker version of onpen-pryv.io.
+  - default config to be hardcoded in container
+  - Custom value saved in mongoDB, with connection parameters given by `env`

+## Usage

 #### Migration scripts